 Jennifer Vanderslice, Owner, MoonGlow PR

 The press release was an announcement that my client’s books were available at the Fest for Beatles Fans event in Chicago and they can be purchased already signed by the authors.
 Not only did this create a boom for my author’s books, it generated traffic to the Fest website which has won me brownie points with the owners.
 This release is also timeless and can be linked to on social media again and again.

 Craig Wolfe, President, CelebriDucks

-When you have done something as unique and fun as we did such as returning the whole rubber duck industry back to American where it began, its a cool emotional story that strikes an emotional chord in people regarding US manufacturing and thus gets a lot of attention in the media.
-In fact they HGTV/DYI/Discover network filmed our N.Y. factory for a show to go out to their 60 million viewer reach this Spring on making ducks in America!
+When you have done something as unique and fun as we did, such as returning the whole rubber duck industry back to America where it began, it’s a cool emotional story that strikes an emotional chord in people regarding US manufacturing and thus gets a lot of attention in the media.
+In fact the HGTV/DYI/Discover network filmed our N.Y. factory for a show that went out to their 60 million viewer reach in the Spring on making ducks in America!

 Marc Joseph, CEO & President, DollarDays